 If you are alcohol-dependent then it is best to cut back gradually and then stop alcohol completely.
 Do not stop alcohol suddenly if you are alcohol-dependent.
 Some withdrawal effects can be severe.
 This is why it is best to cut down gradually and then stop, or see your doctor about a 'detox'.
 Also, it is best to cut out alcohol completely if you have a condition due to alcohol, such as liver damage (cirrhosis).
 Otherwise, reducing to a safe level of drinking is an option.

 If you are trying to cut down, some tips which may help include:

 - Consider drinking low-alcohol beers, or at least do not drink strong beers or lagers.

 - Try pacing the rate of drinking.
 Perhaps alternate soft drinks with alcoholic drinks.

 Some people are helped by books, websites, leaflets and their own determination.
 It is thought that about 1 in 3 people who have a problem with alcohol return to sensible drinking, or stop drinking, without any professional help.
-See the end of this leaflet for a list of resources.

 Some people are helped by counselling and advice from a practice nurse or doctor.
 Sometimes a referral to a specially trained counsellor may be advised.
 They can help you to talk through the issues in more detail and help you to plan how to manage your drinking.
 In some cases, more intensive talking treatments such as cognitive behavioural therapy (CBT), motivational interviewing, or motivational enhanced therapy may be appropriate.
 For example, CBT helps you to change certain ways that you think, feel and behave; it may help some people with alcohol problems.